-The CHA wants to record grateful thanks to those stepping down from the CHA this year.
+The CHA wants to record grateful thanks to those stepping down from the CHA in 2017.

-Dr Andrew Crowther has been our President, and we have benefited form his extensive knowledge and experience of community hospitals, through his work as a GP in Tewkesbury Hospital, his role in theatres, and his contribution to accrediting community hospitals.
+Dr Andrew Crowther was our President, and we have benefited from his extensive knowledge and experience of community hospitals, through his work as a GP in Tewkesbury Hospital, his role in theatres, and his contribution to accrediting community hospitals.
 He is taking a well-earned retirement.
 We thank both Andrew and his wife Jane for devoting so much time to the work of the CHA, and for their generous hosting of our meetings.

-Barbara Moore has been working for the CHA for many years, as the Chief Executive Officer.
+Barbara Moore worked for the CHA for many years, as the Chief Executive Officer.
 She has managed the membership, arranged for the publication of our CHA newsletter, supported the committee, and organised our highly successful national conferences.
 We are grateful to Barbara, who has committed so much time and energy to the CHA.
 We wish her well in the future.

 Dr Andrew Crowther & Barbara Moore